alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Martial Damage rework seems OK
 - Spell casting system also seems ok, it is a bit cumbersome - but they can't cast that many spells so it's ok.
 - Fixed NPC rolls do make some stuff quite easy.
-- Split of Class Techniques/Martial Maneuvers/Spells is quite good.
 - The Ability strucutre/formatting implemented in FoundryVTT, clearly spelling out the Check and the results, sepeartly is good
 - That everything is an ability should stay.
 - Introducing tags didn'T come up much but very much makes sense